Understanding Gender, Biomantic Orientation, And Romantic Attraction

 - Heterosexual: Sexually attracted to a gender different than one’s own

-People may identify with labels outside of the above labels, although these are the most common.
+People may identify with labels beyond the above, although these are the most common.
 Some bisexual people are also biromantic and may use both labels to be more inclusive and express how their attraction can look in different forms.

-How to explore and understand your sexuality, gender, and romantic orientation
+Self-discovery and common questions: Understanding and exploring your sexuality, gender, and romantic orientation

 Discovering to whom you’re attracted, whether romantically or sexually, can be a journey.
-Some people may still identify as questioning while they explore what their preferences and attractions look like to them.
+Some people may feel confused or still identify as questioning while they explore what their preferences and attractions look like.
 Below are a few tips for learning more about the people to whom you’re attracted.

 Read about other biromantic people attracted to two or more genders